 With a natural aptitude for languages, penguin personalities dominate the world of publishing as writers, editors and journalists.
 A strong sense of drama draws them to the theater and cinema, although unlike typical bird personalities they avoid the spotlight unless they're able to hide behind the characters they play.
 Once on stage however, they prove to be excellent performers with their multifaceted personalities conveying the full gamut of emotions.

-However, a lack of confidence affects their work.
-Penguins tend to give up on tasks they were otherwise capable of and are often disappointed with their performance.
-Still, work never dominates their life and they always put their family first.
+However, in many cases a lack of confidence affects their work.
+Penguins tend to give up on tasks they were otherwise capable of and are frequently disappointed with their performance.
+Still, work never dominates their lives and they always put their family first.